marlenhalvorsen/Pawsistant/README.md

 The backend is structured using a clean architecture approach, featuring controller–service–repository layers.
 Interfaces and adapters are already in place to support future integration of JWT-based authentication and a more flexible data access layer.

 The frontend follows a modular structure with reusable components, pages, and services, promoting maintainability and scalability.
 Models are shared between frontend and backend through a shared library to ensure consistency and type safety across the stack.

+## Branching Strategy

+This project uses a feature-based branching model.

+Branches are cleaned up after merging, but examples include:

+- `feature-added-register-endpoint`
+- `bugfix-yml-file`

+See closed pull requests for full history.